Know what Amazon and the public library have in common?

 YouTube has definitely leveled the playing field when it comes to DIY’ing anything, but sometimes there just isn’t a video for the job you need to do.
 In some cases, the library can be your savior!

 We love using the how-to manuals and reference materials not just to fix stuff, but also to learn how to do fun stuff too.
 Crafts, cooking, music, games…no matter what you want to learn, there’s a shelf for it at the library.

 We found a branch that actually loaned out...get this...UKULELES.

 And that’s not the only creative collection we’ve seen: sheet music, magazines, sewing patterns, power tools, jigsaw puzzles, even a "library" of garden seeds that you can take from for free!

-Call us nerdy, but we LOVE seeing stereotypes being broken of what it means to be a "library collection"!
+We LOVE seeing stereotypes being broken of what it means to be a "library collection"!

 If you have a collection of something you don’t need that others might be interested in borrowing, consider sharing the wealth and see if it's something your library might want to lend out.

 Yes, I know that practically every store offers free wi-fi, so why is the library’s wi-fi any special?